bThink-BGU/BPjs/README.md

 ## Change Log for the BPjs Library.

 ### 2025-12

+> [!IMPORTANT]
+> This update breaks backward compatibility in some minor ways around logging and custom executor services, as some methods were
+> added and some classes were moved.
+See below for details.
+Updates should be pretty straightforward.
+Contact us if there's any
+> issue, we'll be happy to help.

 * :arrow_up: Upgraded to Rhino 1.8.1.
 * :arrow_up: Upgraded build and test dependencies.
 * :bug: Fixed and issued which prevented executor sevices from being re-used.
 Users who use custom executor services in managed environments now need to use the new methods on `ExecutorService`: `borrow()`/`borrowWithName()` and `returnService()`.
 Most users will not be affected by this change.[#236](https://github.com/bThink-BGU/BPjs/issues/236)
+* :tada: BPLog moved to own package.
+BPjs now has a central static logger, and no prints should go to `Systen.(out|err)` if you don't want them to.
+This is still the default behavior, but now messages go through the logging system first, so they can be directed to other logging destinations as well. [#231](https://github.com/bThink-BGU/BPjs/issues/231)
+* :arrow_up: `BpLog` is now easier to subclass, as core functionality moved to the interface using `default` methods.
+* :sparkles: Added a new logging level: `Error`.
+Exposed via `bp.log.error("ouch!")`.

 ### 2025-02
 * :arrow_up: Upgraded to Rhino 1.8.0 with updated JavaScript version.
 See the many updates [here](https://github.com/mozilla/rhino/releases/tag/Rhino1_8_0_Release).